Snowflake-Labs/terraform-provider-snowflake/docs/resources/network_policy_attachment.md

 ### Optional

-- `set_for_account` (Boolean) Specifies whether the network policy should be applied globally to your Snowflake account<br><br>**Note:** The Snowflake user running `terraform apply` must be on an IP address allowed by the network policy to set that policy globally on the Snowflake account.<br><br>Additionally, a Snowflake account can only have one network policy set globally at any given time.
+- `set_for_account` (Boolean) (Default: `false`) Specifies whether the network policy should be applied globally to your Snowflake account<br><br>**Note:** The Snowflake user running `terraform apply` must be on an IP address allowed by the network policy to set that policy globally on the Snowflake account.<br><br>Additionally, a Snowflake account can only have one network policy set globally at any given time.
 This resource does not enforce one-policy-per-account, it is the user's responsibility to enforce this.
 If multiple network policy resources have `set_for_account: true`, the final policy set on the account will be non-deterministic.
 - `users` (Set of String) Specifies which users the network policy should be attached to

 ### Read-Only